Glamorous Rock Gardens!

 From large to small, rock gardens obviously revolve around the inclusion of a rock underlayer, using porous rocks that hold water well while allowing it to drain.
-In addition, the rocks create part of the landscaping, serving as their own garden features in the midst of plants that can include succulents, trailing or creeping groundcover, upright flowers, and low shrubs.
-One of the big advantages to a rock garden is the low maintenance: the underlayer helps to keep weeds down, and the garden should only need watering about once a week because the rocks will help hold water.
+In addition, the rocks create part of the landscaping, serving as their own garden features in the midst of plants that might include succulents, trailing or creeping groundcover, upright flowers, and low shrubs.
+One of the big advantages to a rock garden is easy maintenance: the underlayer helps to keep weeds down, and the garden should only need watering about once a week because the rocks will help hold water.

 Not only that, but covering an area that's difficult to mow and maintain with a rock garden will make your life a lot easier.
-Plus, it can help your garden look better and it can provide a fantastic transitional space with a gazebo or another central feature to appeal to visitors.
+Plus, it can help your garden look better and provide a fantastic transitional space with a gazebo or another central feature to appeal to visitors.
 It's a win-win for everyone, including the plants.

 Once your base is established, you can start to lay out your rocks.
 This isn't a haphazard endeavor; placement is very important since the rocks make up such an important part of the look and feel of your garden.
 You should start with the largest first, because they'll be the focal visual points.
-Get creative about placement and then start working with smaller and smaller rocks along with pavers and accent pieces to get the finished look you want.
+Get creative about placement and then start working with smaller and smaller rocks, along with pavers and accent pieces to get the finished look you want.

 You have a lot of potential sources for rocks.
 Many nurseries and garden stores sell them, as do hardware and home supply stores.
 One potential source for low-cost or even free rocks is a masonry company, which may have offcuts, discards, and excess that they sell to the public.
 You can also collect them, but be aware that there are sometimes legal limitations on collecting rocks from the natural environment.
-You may not be permitted to take rocks and other items from state parks, for example, and there may be a daily limit on how many you can take from other areas in the interest of protecting natural resources.
+You may not be permitted to take rocks and other items from state parks, for example, and there may be a daily limit on how many you can take from other areas, in the interest of protecting natural resources.

 Now it's time to plant!
 For serious xeriscaping, otherwise known as low-water gardening, few things are better than succulents.
 These hardy plants thrive in low water environments and they look great, putting out flowers in addition to lush leaves in a variety of colors.
-Consider hitting a specialty succulent garden to check out your options, because they will have a range of beautiful plants you can purchase including trailing, upright, and bedding varieties.
+Consider hitting a specialty succulent nursery to check out your options, because they will have a range of beautiful plants you can purchase including trailing, upright, and bedding varieties.

 Evergreen plants are another great choice for a rock garden.
 You don't have to use them across the whole garden, but as accent pieces, they can ensure that there's always an interplay of rocks and fresh greenery throughout the year.